 You could even substitute your mouthwash with salt water.

-When the pH level of your mouth is low, this makes your mouth prone for the growth of bacteria.
+When the pH level of your mouth is low, it makes your mouth prone to the growth of bacteria.
 Baking soda, with its high pH level, boosts an alkaline environment in your mouth.
-This makes it difficult for bacteria to live.
+This makes it difficult for the bacteria to live.
 Also, regular use of baking soda in your dental care helps to reduce bad breath.

 Go up a notch, combine salt and baking soda

 Or go with a mouthwash-style remedy.
-Add half-teaspoon of salt, and half-teaspoon of baking soda in a quarter-cup of water.
+Add half-teaspoon of salt and half-teaspoon of baking soda to a quarter cup of water.
 Gargle it in your mouth for a few seconds, spit, and then rinse.